-Jonas Staal (artist); Younes Bouadi (producer); Remco van Bladel (graphic designer); Lex Hildenbrant and Kasper van Dun (architectural designers); Stijn Toonen (architectural model maker); Vincent W.J. van Gerven Oei, Helmut Batista (editors); Noelly Russo (translator); Mariana Lanari (video narrator); Grafitto, Rio de Janeiro (printer); Amilcar Packer and Mihnea Mircan (conceptual supporters)
+Jonas Staal (artist); Younes Bouadi (producer); Remco van Bladel (graphic designer); Lex Hildenbrant and Kasper van Dun (architectural designers); Stijn Toonen (architectural model maker); Vincent W.J. van Gerven Oei and Helmut Batista (editors); Noelly Russo (translator); Mariana Lanari (video narrator); Grafitto, Rio de Janeiro (printer); Amilcar Packer and Mihnea Mircan (conceptual supporters)

 Capacete, São Paulo/Rio de Janeiro (BR), The 31st São Paulo Biennial (BR), Extra City Kunsthal Antwerp (BE), Mondriaan Foundation, Amsterdam (NL), Promoveren in de Kunsten, Amsterdam (NL), PhDArts, The Hague (NL)